gnachman/iterm2-website/source/_includes/3.3/documentation-preferences-appearance.md

 On macOS 10.14 and later, there are two additional options:

+  * *Regular* - The standard macOS theme.
+Switches between dark and light mode automatically based on the system setting.
   * *Minimal* - This is inspired by the appearance of Electron apps.
 It is modern and streamlined.
-It looks especially good in combination with the *Compact* window style, settable in *Prefs>Profiles>Window>Style*.
-  * *Automatic* - This switches between Light and Dark automatically based on the system theme.
+  * *Compact* - A combination of Regular and Minimal.
+The standard colors are used, but the title bar is eliminated to save space.

+In Minimal and Compact, tabs go in the title bar if the tabs are on top.
+The area between the red, yellow, and green buttons and the first tab can be used to drag the window.
+If tabs are on the bottom or the left, you can move the mouse to the top left of the window to reveal the red, yellow, and green buts.
+The area around them, when revealed, can be used to drag the window.

 #### Tab Bar Location
 Defines whether tabs appear at the top, bottom, or left side of your windows.